CatGoesMoo/tftcheatsheet/README.md

 # tftcheatsheet

+##Taking a pause from this project.
+Too many updates in the actual game!
 This project is for my own personal use, others are welcome to use it as well.
 Teamfight Tactics(TFT) is a gamemode in League of
 Legends that uses characters within the main game to fight tactically against your opponents.
 This project provides a variety of data that allows players to look at if in need of assistance during game.